Memorable Manitobans: William Robson (1864-1941)

 Farmer, farm leader, MLA (1921-1922).

 Born at Yorkshire, England on 3 October 1864, he came to Canada with his parents in 1867.
 He moved to Manitoba in 1889 on his honeymoon, settling at Deleau.
 He threshed 36,000 bushels of wheat in one year but he was an early exponent of mixed farming.
 He was provincial director of the United Farmers of Manitoba and held positions in co-operative organizations, including the Presidency of Manitoba Cooperative Dairies.
-He was elected an independent member of the Manitoba Legislature in 1920, representing the Glenwood constituency.
+He was elected by a four-vote majority to the Manitoba Legislature in 1920, representing the Glenwood constituency.
 He turned down offers of the premiership and suggested John Bracken instead.
 He was later active in the formation of the Progressive Party of Manitoba.

 He and wife Annie Gertrude Shanks (1869-1964) of Lloydtown, Ontario had six children: Arthur Thomas Herbert Robson (1890-?), Leslie Victor Robson, Earl Perry Robson (1896-1975), Annie Ada Elizabeth Robson (1897-?), William Samuel Robson (1899-?), and Sadie Augusta Robson (1902-?).
 He served for several years as councillor and then Reeve of the Rural Municipality of Sifton.
 He was, for 30 years, secretary-treasurer of Deleau school district and for 10 years secretary-treasurer of the Deleau Consolidated School District.
 He was superintendent of the Sunday school at Bethel Methodist Church in Deleau for 43 years.